Hema-AG/KB-Process-for-creating-docker-container/Create-Docker-Container.md

+# Before starting to build a container ensure you have docker app open in your desktop

 1. Click on the >< sign at the bottom left of VSCode home page
 <img width="204" height="122" alt="image" src="https://github.com/user-attachments/assets/433d60ed-cad0-421e-9544-64734f3dea9b" />